OS2iot/OS2iot-docs/source/external-interface-design/external-interface-design.rst

 transmission, BATCH_URL means that data is pushed at most once pr.
 Second and contains all packages in that timeframe.

-We must also define the body of information we wish to receive as the bodyTemplate parameter.
+OS2IoT must also define the body of information it wish to receive as the bodyTemplate parameter.

 More information about the custom callback features are located here: